 Tortuga Outbreaker Hipbelt

 Both of these backpacks feature a sternum strap – the feature that lets you lock the two shoulder straps together, so that they stay in place.
 This helps make you more comfortable while you are walking around ensures that the backpack stays secured to your body.

 Another really important feature is a hipbelt.
 It helps transfer the weight of the pack to your hips, which are the largest muscles in your body.
 That way you don’t feel 30+ lbs on your shoulders, since the weight is distributed more evenly.

-But there’s a catch - the hipbelt for the Aer backpack is sold separately.
-So, if you want to have that convenient feature, you will need to spend an additional $20.
+But there’s a catch – the hip belt for the Aer backpack is sold separately.
+So if you want to have that convenient feature, you will need to spend an additional $20.
 Which is not a lot of money, but it’s still not something I approve of.
-I would recommend purchasing the hipbelt if you know you’re going to be travelling with the pack at maximum capacity, since it can really help you avoid back pain.
+I would recommend purchasing the hip belt if you know you’re going to be traveling with the pack at maximum capacity since it can really help you avoid back pain.

 WINNER: TORTUGA OUTBREAKER

 Both packs are designed for travel.
 But do they have all the features necessary for them to be really good travel backpacks?
 And which one is ultimately the better choice to replace your carry on suitcase?
 Let’s find out.